How to Style Your Hallway: 12 Lighting Setups for Every Budget

 • Mount them at 60 to 65 inches from floor level

-• Flank a mirror that fills most of the wall between them
+• Flank a mirror that fills most of the wall space between them

 • Warm light reflecting off the mirror surface multiplies the effect considerably

-• The dark wainscoting adds architectural weight and keeps the corridor from feeling hollow
+• Dark wainscoting adds architectural weight and keeps the corridor from feeling hollow

 9. A Woven Rattan Drum Shade as the Sole Design Element